 Industry Spending Patterns can also be imported from IMPLAN's library using the Activity Options.
 Like custom created spending patterns, Labor Income and direct effect will still need to be figured and added to the total impact.
 This is the first example that does not begin with creating a new Activity.

 5c.
 The county wants to know what the effects of spending $8MM on rebuilding bridges and highways will have on the economy.
-There is no construction Sector in the current 440 which matches this, but there is a Sector in the 509 sectoring system that does.
-Import the Activity for Highway and bridge construction to model the effects of the $8MM impact.
+Sector 56: Construction of new highways and streets is most appropriate.
+Import the Industry Spending Pattern for Highway and bridge construction to model the effects of the $8MM impact.

 - Return to the Setup Activities screen.

 - Import the Industry Spending Pattern for Highway and Bridge Construction.